Connecticut Murder and Manslaughter Defense Attorneys

 Killing another human being is the most serious criminal offense possible in the United States legal system.
 The law, however, recognizes that not all homicides are equal and draws various distinctions between offenses that are categorized by degree and type.
 The two types of homicide offenses in Connecticut are murder and manslaughter, which are themselves divided into various degrees of severity.
 If you are convicted of either offense, you will generally be facing a significant prison sentence with mandatory minimum sentences up to twenty-five years, so it is extremely important for you to retain effective legal counsel as soon as possible if you are accused of any homicide offense.

 Connecticut murder and manslaughter lawyers Felice Duffy and Paul Thomas are skilled criminal defense attorneys who fight tirelessly for their clients’ legal rights.
-To schedule a free consultation, contact Duffy Law LLC today at 203-946-2000.
+To schedule a consultation, contact Duffy Law LLC today at 203-946-2000.

 The severity of homicide offenses is based on a variety of factors